The Filter — A Prioritization System for Growing Companies

 One time.
 Payback in weeks.

-The Install pays for itself the second you make one better decision from it.
+The system pays for itself the second you make one better decision from it.
+For most clients, that happens by week 2 or 3 of the install.

 AI Governance